 Food & Culture Highlights

-Food in “Secrets of Prague” Virtual Tour with Food and Drinks USD 18 reflects regional produce and neighbourhood traditions.
+Food in Portuguese Tapas Class and Market Tour With Lunch and Wine USD 145 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.